Skip to main content

 Landing on the Moon with Block Code

-Join us to learn how to create a lunar landing game in Scratch and enhance it with Vernier force and acceleration sensors.
+Join us in learning how to create a lunar landing game in Scratch and enhance it with Vernier force and acceleration sensors.
 In this session, you'll master Scratch game development basics and integrate real-world sensor inputs for an interactive experience.
 The sensor is an optional addition to the lesson.

 July 10th